Words and interview by Farran Golding / Photography by Ben Colen

 Benny is definitely a nerd about films.
 He’s always getting hold of VHS tapes or something tangible – something to have.
 He studies it and somehow comes up with graphics from it.

 I guess the way that they think of things makes me want to be a bit nerdy about shit in my own way.
-It doesn’t necessarily make me look up the films they use but it inspires me to think outside of the box more.
+It doesn’t necessarily make me look up the films they use [as references] but it inspires me to think outside of the box more.

 Blasting out of kerb cuts will never cease to be fun and I’ll always be entertained by the spots concocted by sticking an object in front of one.
 Ollie into the beaten track, Ventura. photo: Ben Colen